 "We know admitting people to hospital against their wishes often produces problems.

 "Mr Buxton had the capacity to cooperate with home treatment."

 Mr Nieto asked Dr Rhodes: "Do you feel it was the correct decision to continue to try and treat Mr Buxton in the community?"

 Dr Rhodes replied: "On the balance of probabilities, based on the information at the time, yes."

 The inquest heard the trust carried out a serious case review following Mr Buxton's death and has improved training in relation to the Mental Health Act 1983, among other things.

-Mr Nieto said: "I don't raise any concerns in terms of the care and treatment provided to Mr Buxton."
+Mr Nieto added: "I don't raise any concerns in terms of the care and treatment to Mr Buxton."